 In another bowl, beat the chilled cream until soft peaks form.
 Fold in the egg whites.

-You can keep this in the fridge for up to six hours.
+You can keep the tiramisu in wineglasses in the fridge for up to six hours.
 For best results, place the wine glasses in a covered container so that the cream mixture does not absorb any of the smells of the other food in the fridge.

-2You can use any clear glass, really, but stemmed glasses add so much more panache to the presentation.
+You can use any clear glass, really, but stemmed glasses add so much more panache to the presentation.
 I usually don’t bother with presentation but, for a party, why not?:)